lta-rs/lta-rs/README.md

 > What are the APIs available?

-Take a look at the offical LTA docs.
+Take a look at the official LTA docs.

 > Where do I get the official docs from lta?